 The Company has entered into operating lease agreements for the office and laboratory facilities located in the United States.
-As of December 31, 2007, the minimum cash payments per the lease agreements are as follows:
+As of December 31, 2008, the minimum cash payments per the lease agreements are as follows:

-Year Ending Aı mount
+Year Ending Amount

-December 31, 2008 \$ 463

-December 31, 2009 477
+December 31, 2009 \$ 477

 December 31, 2010 463

 December 31, 2011 395

 December 31, 2012 and thereafter 268

-Total minimum rent payments \$2 268 2,066
+Total minimum rent payments \$1,603

-The table above includes a lease agreement for the Englert Facility which has been subleased to a third party until March 31, 2008.
-Under the terms of the operating lease for the office facilities, the Company financed \$80 of leasehold improvements through the building's owner.
-The amount is being financed over the term of the lease which expires in September 2010 and bears an annual interest rate of six percent.
-This obligation was assumed by the sublessee when the Company subleased the facility to a third party; however, should the sublessee default, the Company would become liable.
+The table above includes a lease agreement for the Englert Facility which has been subleased to a third party until September 30, 2010.
+Under the terms of the operating lease for the facilities, the Company financed \$80 of leasehold improvements through the building's owner.
+The amount is being financed over the term of the lease which expires in